-- .1 Operation and maintenance data - .2 As-built drawings, samples, and specifications. - .3 Product data, materials and finishes, and related information. - .4 Warranties.
+- 1. Operation and maintenance data - 2.
+As-built drawings, samples, and specifications. - 3.
+Product data, materials and finishes, and related information. - 4.
+Warranties.

-- .1 Section 07 52 00 Modified Bituminous Membrane Roofing. - .2 Section 07 62 00 Sheet Metal Flashing and Trim.
+- 1. Section 07 52 00 Modified Bituminous Membrane Roofing. - 2.
+Section 07 62 00 Sheet Metal Flashing and Trim.

-.3 SUBMISSION
+3. SUBMISSION

-- .1 Prepare instructions and data using personnel experienced in maintenance and operation of described products. - .2 Copy will be returned after final inspection, with Contract Administrator's comments. - .3 Revise content of documents as required prior to final submittal. - .4 Two weeks prior to Substantial Performance of the Work, submit to the Contract Administrator, 1 paper and 1 copy on USB of the operating and maintenance manuals in English. - .4 Ensure spare parts, maintenance materials and special tools provided are new, undamaged or defective, and of same quality and manufacture as products provided in Work - .5 If requested, furnish evidence as to type, source and quality of products provided. - .6 Defective products will be rejected, regardless of previous inspections.
-Replace products at own expense. - .7 Pay costs of transportation.
+- 1. Prepare instructions and data using personnel experienced in maintenance and operation of described products. - 2.
+Copy will be returned after final inspection, with Consultant's comments. - 3.
+Revise content of documents as required prior to final submittal. - 4.
+Two weeks prior to Substantial Performance of the Work, submit to the Consultant, 1 paper and 1 copy on USB of the operating and maintenance manuals in English. - 4.
+Ensure spare parts, maintenance materials and special tools provided are new, undamaged or defective, and of same quality and manufacture as products provided in Work - 5.
+If requested, furnish evidence as to type, source and quality of products provided. - 6.
+Defective products will be rejected, regardless of previous inspections.
+Replace products at own expense. - 7.
+Pay costs of transportation.

-.8 OPERATION AND MAINTENANCE MANUAL FORMAT
+8. OPERATION AND MAINTENANCE MANUAL FORMAT

-- .1 Organize data as instructional manual - .2 Binders: vinyl, hard covered, 3 'D' ring, loose leaf 219 x 279 mm with spine and face pockets. - .3 When multiple binders are used correlate data into related consistent groupings.
-Identify contents of each binder on spine. - .4 Cover: identify each binder with type or printed title 'Operations and Maintenance Manuals'; list title of project and identify subject matter of contents. - .5 Arrange content by process flow, under Section numbers and sequence of Table of Contents.
+- 1. Organize data as instructional manual - 2.
+Binders: vinyl, hard covered, 3 'D' ring, loose leaf 219 x 279 mm with spine and face pockets. - 3.
+When multiple binders are used correlate data into related consistent groupings.
+Identify contents of each binder on spine. - 4.
+Cover: identify each binder with type or printed title 'Operations and Maintenance Manuals'; list title of project and identify subject matter of contents. - 5.
+Arrange content by process flow, under Section numbers and sequence of Table of Contents. - 6.
+Provide tabbed fly-leaf for each separate product and system, with typed description of product and major component parts of equipment. - 7.
+Text: manufacturer's printed data, or typewritten data.

-- .6 Provide tabbed fly-leaf for each separate product and system, with typed description of product and major component parts of equipment. - .7 Text: manufacturer's printed data, or typewritten data. - .8 Drawings: provide with reinforced punched binder tab.
+8. Drawings: provide with reinforced punched binder tab.
 Bind in with text; fold larger drawings to size of text pages.

-.9 CONTENTS - OPERATION AND MAINTENANCE DOCUMENTS
+9. CONTENTS - OPERATION AND MAINTENANCE DOCUMENTS

-- .1 To Include - .1 Table of Contents: - .2 Provide title of project - .3 Date of submission; - names, addresses, and telephone numbers of Contract Administrator and Contractor with name of responsible parties; and a schedule of products and systems indexed to content of volume. - .2 For each product or system, list names, addresses and telephone numbers of Subcontractors and Suppliers, including local source of supplies and replacement parts. - .3 Product Data: mark each sheet to clearly identify specific products and component parts, and data applicable to installation; delete inapplicable information. - .4 Drawings: supplement product data to illustrate relations of component parts of equipment and systems, to show control and flow diagrams. - .5 Typewritten Text: as required to supplement product data.
-Provide logical sequence of instructions for each procedure, incorporating manufacturer's instructions specified in Section 01 45 00 Quality Control. - .6 Testing Reports: copies of testing reports conducted and as specified.
+- 1. To Include - 1.
+Table of Contents: - 2.
+Provide title of project - 3.
+Date of submission; - 4. names, addresses, and telephone numbers of Consultant and Contractor with name of responsible parties; an - 5. schedule of products and systems indexed to content of volume. - 2.
+For each product or system, list names, addresses and telephone numbers of Subcontractors and Suppliers, including local source of supplies and replacement parts. - 3.
+Product Data: mark each sheet to clearly identify specific products and component parts, and data applicable to installation; delete inapplicable information. - 4.
+Drawings: supplement product data to illustrate relations of component parts of equipment and systems, to show control and flow diagrams. - 5.
+Typewritten Text: as required to supplement product data.
+Provide logical sequence of instructions for each procedure, incorporating manufacturer's instructions specified in Section 01 45 00 Quality Control. - 6.
+Testing Reports: copies of testing reports conducted and as specified.

-.10 AS -BUILT DOCUMENTS AND SAMPLES
+10. AS -BUILT DOCUMENTS AND SAMPLES